 , based on the characters of Sgt.
 Frog Abridged

 The series takes place after the end of Sgt.
 Frog Abridged

 It consists of Giroro and Dororo answering user-submitted questions on their laptop.
-The first few episodes were set in their tent, though Episode 5 through the season finale were of the duo are traveling the world investigating the apparently weakening time lock Garuru's Platoon placed on Earth during the SFA series finale
+The first few episodes were set in their tent, while Episodes 5 through 11 were of the duo traveling the world investigating the apparently weakening time lock Garuru's Platoon placed on Earth during the SFA series finale

 .
 The characters are aware that they exist in an alternate universe to us and are aware of SFA

 , the framing premise being that ThornBrain sends them the questions and transmits the audio recordings.

 joined the cast with Episode 8, and Kululu and Tamama appear in Episodes 10 and 11.
 The story arc concluded with Episode 12 as a lead-in to the SFA

 revival, Sgt Frog Abridged: Reset

 .
 The podcast's second season returned the series to a straightforward Q&A series, though it ended early when Thorn dissolved TheMidnightFrogs

 and deleted the podcast's Tumblr.
 He redacted the decision to end the team, but he left the podcast over, deciding he was tired of it.Season 1